+All grant agreements and reporting take place through SurveyMonkey Apply, our online grants management system.
 Grantees are required to return a complete Grant Acceptance Agreement along with an IRB approval before the funds are transferred from Mind & Life to your institution.
 IRB approval and funds transfer must occur within six months of receipt of the official grant notification letter.

 Grantees are required to submit annual reports (Progress or Final) by the program’s reporting deadline until project completion.
 Reports will include:

 - narrative reporting (status update, problems encountered, etc.)

 - summary of main findings (Final report)

 - copies and citations of any related posters or papers presented at any meeting